nex3/nex3.github.io/source/blog/160-50-reviews-for-ufo-50.md

 from the golden age, slowly pushing your best height higher in short-term play sessions in between other activities—a pattern the shared _UFO 50_ launcher encourages and rewards.
-Dying at the very beginning of a new level is undeniably demoralizing, but runs are quick enough that it's hard to take too much umbridge.
+Dying at the very beginning of a new level is undeniably demoralizing, but runs are quick enough that it's hard to take too much umbrage.
 It's hard to believe that the designer of *Downwell* contributed a game and it _wasn't_ this one.

 The manual scroll in _Velgress_ is a very clever companion to the dissolving tiles.
 You can't have it be a standard autoscroller because it would suck *so*